rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 ## Demand on Holidays

-Extending on the day of the week demand, we would like to analyse the difference in average demand between holidays and non-holidays.
+Extending on the day of the week demand, we would like to analyse the difference in average demand between Business days and non-business days.
+Public Holidays and weekends are considered non-business days.

-For the purpose of the analysis, we consider Public holidays and weekends as \textit{Holidays} and all the other days as non-holidays.
+The Figure \ref{day_demand} clearly indicates a significant difference in mean demand between business days and non-business days.
+As noted previously for Saturday and Sunday, this may be due the fact that offices, factories not operating over holidays resulting in lower demand.
+Therefore we could conclude that holidays has a impact on the overall demand and therefore should be considered in the model.

 ```{=tex}
 \begin{figure}[H]